-We are Kent County Council.
 Kent County Council collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as joint controller with our contracting parties of that personal information for the purposes of those laws.
-Onwatch is the data processor and process the images on behalf of our contracting parties and KCC.
+When we do so we are regulated under the United Kingdom General Data Protection Regulation and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.
 Our Data Protection Officer is Benjamin Watts.

 The waste management service

-A website based booking system to enable customers, living in both Kent County Council and Medway Council areas, to use the HWRCs has been developed to control demand upon re-opening during the COVID19 pandemic.
+A website-based booking system enabling customers living in Kent to use the HWRCs has been developed to better manage demand upon full re-opening during the Covid-19 Pandemic.